TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 d.
 Set the budget and the schedule

-In this section, you need to specify your budget for the ad.
+In this section, specify your ad budget.
 There are different options here, as shown below.

 e.
 Set up the bidding and optimization